Relationships Before Marriage According to the Quran

 The prescribed term is described as 'four months and ten days' in the above passage.
 Therefore, verse 2:235 is specifically referring to a ruling of not making promises of marriage to a woman who is still within that refraining period of four months and ten days.
 The verse is not a general prohibition of discussing marriage with a potential marriage partner.

 In verse 4:23, a list of women is outlined whom a man is forbidden to marry.
-In the next verse, marriage is encouraged with those whom we are allowed to marry and God specifically mentions we can choose whomever we like for marriage:
+Throughout the Qur'an, marriage is encouraged with those whom we are allowed to marry and God specifically shuns sex outside of marriage (i.e. illicit sex, fornication).
+Acts of fornication and adultery are seen as an abomination in the Qur'an.

-The emphasis in the above verse is marriage while avoiding illicit sexual activities and encouraging permissible marriage to those whom we choose or have a liking for.
-In other words, the verse is about avoiding promiscuity/adultery but at the same time it is clear that God does not discourage using our own initiative for finding a suitable marriage partner.
+The emphasis in several Quranic verses are to marry and avoid illicit sexual activities, while encouraging permissible marriage to those whom we desire.
+In other words, the verse is about avoiding promiscuity/adultery, but at the same time it is clear that God does not discourage using our own initiative for finding a suitable marriage partner.

 In the verse below, God explicitly states that believing males and females are friends to one another.
-As such, there is no prohibition on good interaction between males and females, for general friendship or potential marriage:
+As such, there is no prohibition on good interaction between males and females, or chaste relationships for potential marriage:

 Note that the above verses do not restrict a male and female from meeting up on their own for the purpose of finding out more about each other or for social reasons.
 As long as the male and female have good intentions, this can be a good way of finding a potential marriage partner or to make new friends.